thanksmister/android-mqtt-alarm-panel/README.md

 ![alarm_triggered](https://user-images.githubusercontent.com/142340/29889462-9f6422dc-8d9a-11e7-923a-06cfcd6acff7.png)

-You can also load your home automation platfgorm website by entering the address with port into the settings.
+You can also load your home automation platform website by entering the address with port into the settings.
 It slides from the right on the main screen.

 ![platform_panel](https://user-images.githubusercontent.com/142340/34175188-53419a14-e4da-11e7-970a-77d2ff753d31.png)

-## Hardware & Softare
+## Hardware & Software

 - Android Device running Android OS 4.1 or greater.

 ## Installation

-You can clone the repository and compile the APK using Andoid Studio, then side load the APK file onto your device.
-You can also side load the built APK from from the [release section](https://github.com/thanksmister/android-mqtt-alarm-panel/releases) or just install the application from the [Google Play Store](https://play.google.com/store/apps/details?id=com.thanksmister.iot.mqtt.alarmpanel).
+You can clone the repository and compile the APK using Android Studio, then side load the APK file onto your device.
+You can also side load the built APK from from the [release section](https://github.com/thanksmister/android-mqtt-alarm-panel/releases) or just install the application the [Google Play Store](https://play.google.com/store/apps/details?id=com.thanksmister.iot.mqtt.alarmpanel).

 ## Home Assistant Setup

 - Setup [Home Assistant](https://home-assistant.io/getting-started/)
-- Configure the [MQTT service](https://home-assistant.io/components/mqtt/) note thr broker address and username/password if applicable.
+- Configure the [MQTT service](https://home-assistant.io/components/mqtt/) note the broker address and username/password if applicable.
-- Add the [MQTT Alarm Control Panel](https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) to your configuraiton with the default settings for now.
+- Add the [MQTT Alarm Control Panel](https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) to your configuration with the default settings for now.
 - Add any sensors (like Zwave door sensors or sirens) and configure automations to trigger the alarm.

 ## Alarm Setup